 Acceptance & Enrollment

-The enrollment into the program is only once a year, with a start in September.
+The enrolment into the program is only once a year, with a start in September.
+Bachelor’s program International and Diplomatic Studies will open in fall 2020. e-Applications will be available in fall 2019.
 Applications for the respective academic year are usually due by the end of April.

 Conditions of acceptance